Yathartha19/MernMaker/README.md

   Now to create a new MERN app,

+      mernmaker create your_app_name

+  To edit or view github changelog,

+      mernmaker changelog update
+      mernmaker changelog view

+  To view code stats,

-      mernmaker
+      mernmaker stats

 ### Default Configuration
+  MongoDB with choice for Tailwind CSS or pure CSS, ExpressJS and ReactJS.
-  Plain Javascript with Tailwind CSS, to change these you will have to edit the main.py file.
+  To change these you will have to edit the main.py file.

 ### Key Features